 Write a message that no one else can see until the ink is revealed with your own invisible ink!
 Cool chemistry that’s perfect to do at home or in the classroom.
 Compare it with a different type of invisible ink with cranberry secret messages.

-Explore how some liquids are heavier or denser than others with this fun liquid density experiment.
+This fun liquid density experiment explores how some liquids are heavier or denser than others.

 Learn how our amazing lungs work, and even a bit of physics with this easy balloon lung model.